Polyhedron: 17th–19th centuries

+20th–21st centuries

-By the early years of the twentieth century, mathematicians had moved on and geometry was little studied.
-Coxeter's analysis in The Fifty-Nine Icosahedra introduced modern ideas from graph theory and combinatorics into the study of polyhedra, signalling a rebirth of interest in geometry.
+Mathematics in the 20th century dawned with Hilbert's problems, one of which, Hilbert's third problem, concerned polyhedra and their dissections.
+It was quickly solved by Hilbert's student Max Dehn, introducing the Dehn invariant of polyhedra.
+Steinitz's theorem, published by Ernst Steinitz in 1992, characterized the graphs of convex polyhedra, bringing modern ideas from graph theory and combinatorics into the study of polyhedra.

+The Kepler–Poinsot polyhedra may be constructed from the Platonic solids by a process called stellation.
+Most stellations are not regular.
+The study of stellations of the Platonic solids was given a big push by H.S.M.
+Coxeter and others in 1938, with the now famous paper The Fifty-Nine Icosahedra.
+Coxeter's analysis signaled a rebirth of interest in geometry.
 Coxeter himself went on to enumerate the star uniform polyhedra for the first time, to treat tilings of the plane as polyhedra, to discover the regular skew polyhedra and to develop the theory of complex polyhedra first discovered by Shephard in 1952, as well as making fundamental contributions to many other areas of geometry.

-In the second part of the twentieth century, Grünbaum published important works in two areas.
-One was in convex polytopes, where he noted a tendency among mathematicians to define a "polyhedron" in different and sometimes incompatible ways to suit the needs of the moment.
-The other was a series of papers broadening the accepted definition of a polyhedron, for example discovering many new regular polyhedra.
-At the close of the 20th century these latter ideas merged with other work on incidence complexes to create the modern idea of an abstract polyhedron (as an abstract 3-polytope), notably presented by McMullen and Schulte.
+In the second part of the twentieth century, both Branko Grünbaum and Imre Lakatos pointed out the tendency among mathematicians to define a "polyhedron" in different and sometimes incompatible ways to suit the needs of the moment.
+In a series of papers, Grünbaum broadened the accepted definition of a polyhedron, discovering many new regular polyhedra.
+At the close of the twentieth century, these latter ideas merged with other work on incidence complexes to create the modern idea of an abstract polyhedron (as an abstract 3-polytope), notably presented by McMullen and Schulte.